RobertoQR9/RobertoQR9/README.md

 - 👀 I’m interested in learning object oriented programming in python.
 - 🌱 I’m currently learning programming in google colab and I am studying biomedical engineering.
 - 💞️ I’m looking to collaborate on projects related to programming for the use of biomedical equipment or of scientific interest in medicine
-- 📫 How to reach me ...
+- 📫 How to reach me through my gmail.

 <!---
 RobertoQR9/RobertoQR9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.